aj8971996/ecsAPI/README.md

 ### Note

 - The API is currently set up for development and testing purposes.
-It does not have a live server setup for running locally, nor does it include example data.
+It does not have a live server setup and is intended to run locally.
+Additionally, no example data is included.
-- The database and server configurations are set up for local development.
-To test the API, you will need to run it on a local server.

 ## Setup Instructions